DeepRank/deeprank2/README.md

 pip install deeprankcore
 ```

-Please note that the PyPi release is currently outdated and we will do a new release very soon.
-In the meantime, you can get all the new developments by cloning the repo and installing the code with
+You can get all the new developments by cloning the repo and installing the code with

 ```
 git clone https://github.com/DeepRank/deeprank-core